• Skip to primary navigation

 Overhead view of vegan chocolate banana bread on a cooling rack.

-Homemade banana bread is definitely one of my all-time favorite desserts and yes, sometimes breakfast.
-Adding chocolate just makes it even better and this Vegan Chocolate Banana Bread has me hooked!
+Homemade banana bread is one of my all-time favorite desserts, and sometimes breakfast.
+Adding chocolate just makes it even better, and this Vegan Chocolate Banana Bread has me hooked!

 It was so easy to make, too...
-I just adapted my Vegan Banana Bread Recipe and turned it into this chocolatey creation.
+I just adapted my vegan banana bread recipe and turned it into this chocolatey creation.
 It's heavenly!
+If you love making quick bread, you may want to try my vegan pumpkin bread or this lemon blueberry bread.
+You can stash them in the freezer for later.

 Ingredients, Notes, And Substitutions